Provider claims and safety checks

 - The page does not show who is responsible for the service.

-Clear wording keeps status, evidence and safety separate.
-Weak wording often turns interest, overseas approval or broad product names into an access claim.
+A clear page keeps status, evidence and safety separate.
+A weak page often turns interest, overseas approval or broad product names into an access claim.

 |---|---|---|